KristopherJR/Down-Under/READ_ME.txt

 Project Title: Down Under
 Developers: Kristopher Randle

-Version: 0.3.9
+Version: 0.4
 Date: 28-04-2021

 // --------------- VERSION NOTES --------------- //

-Fixed bug that caused Player coins to NOT reset when dying.
-Coins will now reset on death.
+Fixed bug that allowed the player the jump through the door hitbox when exiting the cave.

 // --------------- NEW SCENES --------------- //